addleonel/cpp-fundamentals/README.md

 ## C++ Fundamentals

-> C++ is a general-propose programming language, is considered as "C" with classes.
+> C++ is a general-purpose programming language, is considered as "C" with classes.
 C++ has object-oriented, generic, functional features in addition to facilities for low-level memory manipulation.

 ### IDEs and Code Editors for C++
 - code::Blocks